 The picture that emerges from this year’s survey is complicated but hopeful: Even in the midst of crisis, millennials and Gen Zs are recommitting to improving society, pushing for a world in which businesses and governments mirror their own commitments.

 Stress and mental wellness—often amplified by work and financial concerns—remain critical issues

 Financial concerns are a particularly acute stressor for millennials, many of whom began their careers in the wake of the Great Recession and now face another downturn.
 In the primary survey, more millennials (50%) believed their financial situations will worsen or stagnate in the next year than improve (42%).
-When analysing results from the 13 countries in the pulse survey, 61% of millennial respondents conveyed the same lack of optimism during the pandemic, a seven percentage-point jump from the primary survey.
+When analyzing results from only the 13 countries included in the pulse survey, 61% of millennial respondents conveyed the same lack of optimism during the pandemic, a seven percentage-point jump from the primary survey.
 Still, there is some short-term optimism as more than half of millennials in the pulse survey, and nearly half of Gen Zs, say they have savings of roughly three months of income, which may help them as the financial ramifications of the pandemic come to bear.

 Determination to improve the world—and expecting others to follow suit

 Younger generations take the issue of social purpose as a personal calling.
 In the pulse survey, respondents indicated they were taking “socially conscious” actions to benefit the planet and society.
 The COVID-19 crisis may have reinforced these inclinations, as nearly three-fourths said the pandemic has made them more sympathetic to the needs of others, and that they will take action to positively impact their communities.

 Millennials and Gen Zs’ focus on doing good is reflected in their purchasing habits as well.
 About 60% said they plan to buy more products and services from large businesses that have taken care of their workforces and positively impacted society during the pandemic.
 Around three-quarters will make an extra effort to buy products and services from smaller, local businesses.